Ronan-G3/Ronan-G3/README.md

 My skillset is derived from a unique background of programming, UI/UX design, and music.
 Drawing from my background as a songwriter, recording artist, and performer, I've cultivated a unique perspective on creativity that informs my approach to problem-solving and coding.

-Presently, I'm a Master's student in Computer Science at University College Dublin, where I balance technical acumen, problem-solving, and effective teamwork.
+Currently, I'm a Master's student in Computer Science at University College Dublin, where I balance technical acumen, problem-solving, and effective teamwork.
 With a focus on Python and frontend development, I'm always on the lookout for challenging projects that deepen my understanding of coding, design, and creative thinking.

 ![Coding GIF](https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif)